agence-adeliom/lumberjack/packages/lumberjack-assets/README.md

 # [READ-ONLY] Lumberjack Assets

-Implementation of taxonomies into Lumberjack
+Implementation of webpack into Lumberjack

 ## Requirements